 Lord of the Rings or not, the Putangirua Pinnacles are an epic little spot to go for a walk.
 When you arrive you have two options.

-- Left: And walk up the hills to a viewing platform that you look at the pinnacles from a distance.
+- Left: And walk up the hills to a viewing platform where you can see in the distance.

-- Right: Walk along the river bed until you are strolling through the pinnacles, much like the scene from the movie (apparently).
+- Right: Walk along the riverbed until you’re strolling through the pinnacles, much like the scene from the movie (apparently).

 We decided to go left and if you aren’t in a rush, this is the better choice.
 The walk isn’t strenuous with the viewing platform giving you a look into the pinnacles you are about to enter.

-The loop ensures you end up halfway along the river bed so you can quickly get your best actor nomination act on as you walk through the pinnacles.
+The loop ensures you end up halfway along the riverbed (which you’d follow if you went right at the start) so you can quickly get your best actor nomination act on as you walk through the pinnacles.